sustrik/libdill/README.md

 int rc = gocancel(crs, 2, now() + 1000);
 ```

-The tihrd arugment is deadline.
-Coroutines being canceled will get grace period
+Coroutines being canceled will get grace period to run until the deadline
-to run until the deadline expires.
-Afterwards they will be canceled by force,
+expires.
+Afterwards they will be canceled by force, i.e. all blocking calls
-i.e. all blocking calls in the coroutine will return ECANCELED error.
+in the coroutine will return ECANCELED error.

 Exact algorithm of this function is as follows: